 - Test real-time communication components and bandwidth

 - The real-time communication with the proctor is accomplished using a Zoom meeting.
-If unfamiliar with Zoom, it is a web conferencing application that you’ll be prompted to install or run it in the process of connecting with the proctor.
+If you are unfamiliar with Zoom, it is a web conferencing application that you’ll be prompted to install or run in the process of connecting with the proctor.
 You do not have to install Zoom ahead of time.

 Check out the official NLN PDF document on setting up your NLN Exam through Examity for more details.

 NLN PAX Exam Registration

 The PAX Exam itself will be the same no matter where you take it.
 That being said though, the exam will be administered by the school that you are applying to.
 So, you must register for your appointment to take the exam through your desired school.

 When registering, you will have a range of dates to choose from.
 This exam is offered several times each month, so your options are typically pretty flexible for when you want to test.
 Additionally, many locations will also offer a range of start times on each date allowing you to choose a time that works best for you!

 You are allotted approximately 2 hours to take this exam.
 You are allowed 45 minutes for the verbal ability section, 35 minutes for math, and 45 minutes for science.

 You can test either on-campus through a proctored exam or take an online proctored exam.
 If applicable when registering your school of choice will tell you if you can take the exam in person.
 To take the exam remote, visit the NLN dashboard examination portal here.